luismiguelcruz/roboticHoover/README.md

  Instructions parse.

 ## Improvements
-- It could be interesting adding a properties file that contains the possible errors, and use it instead of the raw string values.
 - Returning an error instead of (-1, -1) initial position when the initial coordinate has the correct size but it is out of the grid could be interesting, to keep the consistency of the errors.
+- It is interesting adding a properties file that contains the possible errors, and use it instead of the raw string values.